robertu94/libpressio/README.md

 You can pick up the more advanced features as you need them.

-You can also find more examples in `test/`
+You can also find more examples in `test/` or in the [LibPressio intresting scripts collection](https://github.com/robertu94/libpressio-interesting-scripts) which catalogs intresting higher-level use cases.

 ## Supported Compressors and Metrics

 Libpressio provides a number of builtin compressor and metrics modules.
-All of these are disabled by default.
+All of these are **disabled by default**.
 They can be enabled by passing the corresponding `LIBPRESSIO_HAS_*` variable to CMake.

 Additionally, Libpressio is extensible.